MicrosoftDocs/security/security-docs/privileged-access-workstations/privileged-access-deployment.md

 ## Validate and test your deployment with your first device

-This enrollment assumes that you'll use a physical computing device.
+This enrollment assumes that you use a physical computing device.
 It's recommended that as part of the procurement process that the OEM, Reseller, distributor, or partner [register devices in Windows Autopilot](/mem/autopilot/add-devices).

 However for testing it's possible to stand up [Virtual Machines](/windows/deployment/windows-autopilot/demonstrate-deployment-on-vm) as a test scenario.
-However note enrollment of personally joined devices will need to be revised to allow this method of joining a client.
+However note enrollment of personally joined devices need to be revised to allow this method of joining a client.

 This method works for Virtual Machines or physical devices that haven't been previously registered.